CHAPLAINS OF HOPE

 LEVEL ONE

-• Focus on bringing hope to the five pillars of a community
+• Identify the Five Pillars of a community

 LEVEL TWO